• Skip to primary navigation

 Spiral yarn is made by using two different types of effect ply to give it a two-colored spiral shape.

 Knot yarn is also known as Spot or Nub yarn.
-In this type of yarn, the effect ply is used to make knobs or bumps on the core yarn at a regular interval.
+In this type of yarn, the effect ply is used to make knobs or bumps on the core yarn at regular intervals.

 Chenille yarn is a soft and fuzzy yarn that looks like the body of a caterpillar.
 It is different than the other novelty yarns.
 Chenille yarn is made from pieces of specially woven fabrics cut and joined together.